Mena-Saleh/ProjeX-Web-App/README.md

 - Edit and delete options are not available yet for some entities like task cards, user accounts, etc.
 - Task cards should be movable between categories using the mouse, but this feature is not yet implemented.
 - Sessions currently rely on tokens saved in local storage, which is not the most secure and is vulnerable to XSS attacks.
-Using cookies would be a more secure approach.
+Using HttpOnly cookies would be a more secure approach.

 ## Copyrights And Acknowledgements